collabserver/collabserver-client/README.md

 # Overview
-End-user interface to connect and work with a CollabServer.
+End-user interface to connect and work with a running instance of collab-server.

 # Getting Started
-1. Be sure you have all requirements and system-wide dependencies
+1. Be sure you have all the requirements and system-wide dependencies
-1. Build collabclient static lib (See build instructions)
+1. Build this project (see build instructions)
-1. Link your application with `libcollabclient.a`
+1. Link your application with `libcollabclient.a` just built
-1. Include `collabdata` headers
+1. Include the `collabdata` headers
-1. Include `collabclient` headers
+1. Include the `collabclient` headers
-1. Link also with dependencies `zmq` and `pthread`
+1. Link with the dependencies `zmq` and `pthread`

 # Features